 Environmental concerns are important to me, as is personal health and wellness.
 It’s affirming that my workplace shares these concerns—and is willing to be proactive about them.
 Faced with the global challenges in the world, it’s important to buoy our spirits and work to be the best versions of ourselves.

 That’s why Bike Friendly Businesses aim to create support for our work communities, bodies, and environment.
 Whether it’s getting some good exercise, saving on gas costs, or just knowing your company has your back, we want to celebrate the small victories.

-“Bike Friendly Business” is a designation given by the League of American Bicyclists.
-To qualify, a business needs to meet criteria in four main areas: Encouragement, Education, Engineering, and Evaluation & Planning.
-Both culture and infrastructure/policies support biking and healthy lifestyles—in employees and the community as a whole.
+Bike Friendly Business is a title given by the League of American Bicyclists.
+To qualify, a business needs to meet criteria in Encouragement, Education, Engineering, and Evaluation & Planning.
+Both culture and policies support biking and healthy lifestyles—in employees and the community as a whole.

 Not least of all, it’s a business decision.
-Our ideal clients want to work with businesses that they believe in—businesses that care about people, quality of life, and the impact we’re making on the world around us.
+Our ideal clients want to work with businesses they believe in—businesses that care about people, quality of life, and the impact we’re making on the world around us.

 We’ve put policies in place that make it easy and enjoyable for our team to incorporate biking into their routines.
 These include company-covered tuneups and reimbursements for bike parts and mileage.
 We also provide resources like safe riding advice, maintenance tips, and local bike maps.
 See our internal write-up of these benefits here.

 We have an office bike for team use and keep basic maintenance gear on hand for quick fixes.
 To remove as many hurdles as possible from the actual commute, we have flexible scheduling and dress, plus safe bike parking and guaranteed rides home if the weather turns non-bike-able.